 Fast Ground Speed

 Trying to complete your mowing task quickly so you can move on to relaxing for the day sounds like a good idea, but it may be the cause of your Cub Cadet mower losing some power.

 Mowing your lawn at a fast speed can put an extra load on your mower when mowing thick, wet, or tall grass.

 Operate your Cub Cadet mower at a slower speed to account for your mowing conditions so you put less strain on the mower.
 This includes slowing down when mowing on an incline.

-Cutting Wet or Tall Grass on a Cub Cadet Mower
+Cutting Wet or Tall Grass

 Avoid cutting grass that is damp or wet.
 Wet grass causes your engine to work harder.